 The aim of Lactation Exam Practice is to give the candidate of the IBLCE exam, practice in multiple-choice exam techniques using question-style the same or very similar to that of the IBLCE exam.

-- Acknowledge an increasing confidence going in to the IBLCE examination,
+- Acknowledge with increasing confidence going into the IBLCE examination.

-- Have met new friends and colleagues from around the World who have supported them in their effort to prepare for the IBLCE examination.
+- Met new friends and colleagues from around the world who have supported them in their effort to prepare for the IBLCE examination.

 - This program is facilitated by an experienced International Board Certified Lactation Consultant who has extensive experience in clinical practice and education.

-- The program is available from the time you enroll until the IBLCE examination (January to April or July to October) of the year in which you enrolled.
+- The LP exam practices are available from the time you enroll until the IBLCE examination (January to March or July to September) of the period in which you enrolled. ** IBLCE has modified the exam dates for 2021 so LP English will start early February in 2021**

 - Your Username and Password will become activated at the time you enroll.